hpides/viper/README.md

 ### Using Viper
 Viper is an embedded header-only key-value store for persistent memory.
 You can download it and include it in your application without using CMake (check out the [Downloading Viper](#downloading-viper) and [Dependencies](#dependencies) sections below).
-Here is a short example of Viper's interface.
+Here is a short example of Viper's interface (this is the content of `playground.cpp`).

 ```cpp
 #include <iostream>